Patois: Examples

-In France and other Francophone countries, patois has been used to describe non-standard French and regional languages such as Picard, Occitan and Franco-Provençal since 1643, and Catalan after 1700 when the king Louis XIV banned its use.
+In France and other Francophone countries, patois has been used to describe non-standard French and regional languages such as Picard, Occitan and Franco-Provençal since 1643, and Catalan after 1700 when King Louis XIV banned its use.
 The word assumes the view of such languages being backward, countrified and unlettered; thus the term patois is potentially considered offensive when used by outsiders.
 As Jean Jaurès once said, "One names patois the language of a defeated nation."
 In France and Switzerland, however, the term patois no longer holds any offensive connotation, and has become a celebrated and distinguished variant of the numerous local tongues.

 The vernacular form of English spoken in Jamaica is also referred to as patois or patwa.
 It is noted especially in reference to Jamaican Patois from 1934.
 Jamaican Patois language consists of words from the native languages spoken by many Caribbean ethnic and cultural groups including Spanish, Portuguese, Chinese, Amerindian, English and several African languages.
 Additionally, some islands have Creole dialects influenced by French, Spanish, Arabic, Hebrew, German, Dutch, Italian, Chinese, Vietnamese and others.
 Jamaican Patois is also spoken in Costa Rica and French Creole is spoken in Caribbean countries such as Trinidad and Tobago and Guyana in South America.

 Often, these patois are popularly considered "broken English" or slang, but cases such as Jamaican Patois are classified more correctly as a Creole language.
 Notably, in the Francophone Caribbean, the analogous term for local basilectal languages is créole (see also Jamaican English and Jamaican Creole).
 Antillean Creole, in addition to French, is spoken in Lesser Antilles and includes vocabulary and grammar of African and Carib origin.
 Its dialects often contain folk-etymological derivatives of French words.
 For example, lavier ("river, stream"), a syncopated variant of the standard French phrase la rivière ("the river"), has been associated by folk etymology with laver ("to wash").
 Therefore, lavier is interpreted to mean "a place to wash" since such streams are often used for washing laundry.

 Other examples of patois include Trasianka, Sheng and Tsotsitaal.

+In Spain, the Benasquese, a dialect spoken in Benás, Aragón, is often called patués (patois).

 In Uruguay, patois has been spoken by citizens in the south of Uruguay, many who hail from France and Piedmont region of Italy.

+In Scotland, the lowland Scots language dialect in Glasgow contains localised slang known as "patter" which, given Scotland's historic connections to France, may be derived from the word patois.